dettonville/dettonville.org/content/news/2015-03-05-arrays-configuration-inheritance-mapstruct-1_0_0_Beta4.md

 ### Download

-If you work with Maven, Gradle or another dependency management tool, use the following GAV coordinates to obtain the MapStruct artifacts from Maven Central:
+If you work with Maven, Gradle or another dependency management tool, use the following GAV coordinates to obtain the Dettonville artifacts from Maven Central:

 * [org.dettonville:dettonville:1.0.0.Beta4](http://search.maven.org/#artifactdetails&#124;org.dettonville&#124;dettonville&#124;1.0.0.Beta4&#124;jar) for the annotation JAR (to be used with Java <= 7) or [org.dettonville:dettonville-jdk8:1.0.0.Beta4](http://search.maven.org/#artifactdetails&#124;org.dettonville&#124;dettonville-jdk8&#124;1.0.0.Beta4&#124;jar) (for usage with Java >= 8)
 * [org.dettonville:dettonville-processor:1.0.0.Beta4](http://search.maven.org/#artifactdetails&#124;org.dettonville&#124;dettonville-processor&#124;1.0.0.Beta4&#124;jar) for the annotation processor.